techtoys/ESP32-S3-LVDS-Portable-Monitor/README.md

 <img src = "./Assets/Embedded_graphic.png">

-At time of writing I do have a successful prototype for this part:
+At time of writing I do have a successful prototype for this part (schematics [link](./Hardware/ESP32S3-Zero-RGB/)):

 <img src = "./Assets/ESP32-S3-embedded-LVDS.png" width = 70%>